 Legalizing Cannabis Federally

 Marijuana has been proven to be a very medically beneficial substance and is safer than alcohol for adult-use consumption.
 The misguided War on Drugs has been a failure, and has resulted in good citizens being unjustly branded as criminals, while the cartels have been enabled to flourish.
-It goes against common sense to arrest people for pot, and the voters of Alaska, as well as many other states have enacted state laws to provide for legal use of cannabis for medical purposes, and adult use as a safer alternative to other relaxation substances such as alcohol.
+It goes against common sense to arrest people for pot, and the voters of many states have enacted state laws to provide for legal use of cannabis for medical purposes, and adult use as a safer alternative to other relaxation substances such as alcohol.
 Minorities and young people are most frequently hassled by law enforcement over marijuana possession and this is a waste of law enforcement resources, and adds to an environment of distrust between citizens and the police.
-While it is great marijuana is legal under Alaska state law, the draconian federal marijuana prohibition laws must be changed so that legal cannabis is no longer a murky area between state and federal law, with businesses struggling to gain access to basic banking services, and remaining under threat by overreaching federal law enforcement agencies such as the Drug Enforcement Administration (DEA), who are able to selectively choose to prosecute marijuana businesses and destroy the livelihoods of state-authorized marijuana business owners and cannabis industry workers.
+While it is great marijuana is legal under some state laws, the draconian federal marijuana prohibition laws must be changed so that legal cannabis is no longer a murky area between state and federal law, with businesses struggling to gain access to basic banking services, and remaining under threat by overreaching federal law enforcement agencies such as the Drug Enforcement Administration (DEA), who are able to selectively choose to prosecute marijuana businesses and destroy the livelihoods of state-authorized marijuana business owners and cannabis industry workers.

-Investing in Alaska Native Communities
+Investing in Native American/Alaska Native/Native Hawaiian Communities

 Net Neutrality and Broadband Access

 As a hallmark of American innovation, the Internet has created countless jobs and has provided the ability for people of all income levels to affordably exercise their constitutional right to free speech.
 Net Neutrality means that all Internet traffic must be treated with equal priority.
 Recent moves by the Trump Administration mean that we can see the fair and equal access that turned the information superhighway into a global success fade away, and the Internet turn into a largely censored, and controlled selection of corporate websites, with limited (or no access) for regular people, non-profits, and entrepreneurs to share their ideas or build new technologies.
 The Internet is a road that we all must share, and it works best when every Internet user and content producer has equal access to the pipelines that carry our data.
-Additionally, we must ensure that everyone in the United States, including even the most remote, and isolated communities of Alaska all have access to high-speed broadband access to aid in the creation of jobs, access to information, online education opportunities, and even provision of health care services via Tele –medicine.
+Additionally, we must ensure that everyone in the United States, including even the most remote, and isolated communities of America all have access to high-speed broadband access to aid in the creation of jobs, access to information, online education opportunities, and even provision of health care services via Tele –medicine.
 We have a great country with a lot of technical ability, so there is no excuse for any American home not to be able to get onto the Internet at fast speeds.
 Given the great opportunities and advancements offered through this infrastructure, the government must ensure all Americans can get online quickly and affordably.

 Protecting the Environment, Opposing oil drilling in the Arctic National Wildlife Refuge